MilenaBaldeva/Mental-Health-Analysis/README.md

 ---

 ## 🏆 Key Insights
-- 📈 **Engagement is highest on Twitter and Instagram**, while Reddit has the most sentiment diversity.
+- 📈 **Engagement is highest on TikTok and YouTube**, with both platforms driving the most interactions.
-- 💬 **Post types significantly impact engagement**—some formats perform better across platforms.
+- 💬 **Post types significantly impact engagement**—short-form videos perform better across platforms.
 - 🌎 **Engagement varies by region**, with **North America and Europe** leading discussions.
-- 🔍 **Hashtags such as #MentalHealthAwareness and #SelfCare** consistently drive high engagement.
+- 🔍 **Hashtags such as #MentalHealthAwareness and #DepressionSupport** consistently drive high engagement.
 - 😃 **Positive sentiment has increased post-2022**, suggesting greater support and awareness.

 ---